 Though you will spend a bit more for each jar of this pizza sauce, it’s worth the expense.
 Rao’s Homemade Pizza Sauce is a premium product that’s a better fit than most for the health-minded consumer.

 Once you taste this classic pizza sauce, it’s pretty clear that the product is manufactured by a family-owned company.
-Each batch in the single-serve jar is made with plenty of care, using a fairly short list of all-natural ingredients—just imported Italian plum tomatoes, fresh onions, olive oil, tomato paste, fresh garlic, salt, sugar, spices, citric acid, and fresh basil.
+Each batch in the single-serve jar is made with plenty of care, using a fairly short list of ingredients—just imported Italian plum tomatoes, fresh onions, olive oil, tomato paste, fresh garlic, salt, sugar, spices, citric acid, and fresh basil.

 Though the jar is smaller than some other comparable products, it’s actually a positive attribute—each jar contains just the right amount for a large sheet pan pizza.
 You won’t be scrounging for more, and you won’t have a small leftover amount that you don’t know what to do with.

 Just because you’re opting for a canned pizza sauce doesn’t mean you can’t get a quality, organic product—and this pizza sauce is proof.
 It’s made with vine-ripened tomatoes that lend a sweet, balanced flavor, plus it has a nice, thick texture that spreads over dough like butter.

 The USDA-certified organic and non-GMO sauce doesn’t have additives like sugar either—just a handful of simple ingredients, including extra-virgin olive oil, onions, sea salt, basil, oregano, black pepper, and garlic.